Skip to main content

 1. Veeam Backup and Replication software is running in on-premises environment with appropriate network connectivity.

-2. Configure VMware Cloud on AWS, see the VMware Cloud Tech Zone article VMware Cloud on AWS integration with Amazon FSx for NetApp ONTAP Deployment Guide to deploy, configure VMware Cloud on AWS SDDC and FSx for ONTAP as NFS datastore.
+2. Configure VMware Cloud on AWS, see the VMware Cloud Tech Zone article VMware Cloud on AWS integration with Amazon FSx ONTAP Deployment Guide to deploy, configure VMware Cloud on AWS SDDC and FSx ONTAP as NFS datastore.
 (A pilot-light environment set up with a minimal configuration can be used for DR purposes.
 VMs will fail over to this cluster in the event of an incident, and additional nodes can be added).

 3. Set up replication jobs to create VM replicas using Veeam Backup and Replication.